tarantool/metrics/README.md

 ### Gauge

-Gauge is a metric that represents a single numerical value that could change arbitrarily.
+Gauge is a metric that represents a single numerical value that can be changed arbitrarily.
-Gauges are useful for capturing the snapshot of current state, e.g. CPU utilization, number of open connections.
+Gauges are useful for capturing a snapshot of the current state, e.g. CPU utilization, number of open connections.
 Gauge is exposed as a single numerical value.

 ```lua